Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/06/spring-2024-update/index.md

 Welcome to my update article for Spring 2024.
 It is an overview of the work I've done, projects I finished, and any other interesting developments during the months of April, May and June 2024.
 Let's see how it went!

-@TODO: This is mostly speculation now, revise the update before it goes live.

 ## Writing work

 ### Saga of Life